 Join Our Team

 The Upper Grand Family Health Team is committed to being a great place to work.
-We offer comprehensive retirement and health and dental benefits, a safe and supportive work environment, many career development opportunities and the satisfaction of contributing to a healthy future for the residents of Centre Wellington.
+We offer a comprehensive pension plan and health and dental benefits, a safe and supportive work environment, many career development opportunities and the satisfaction of contributing to a healthy future for the residents of Centre Wellington.